Peterhead railway station

 Peterhead railway station was a railway station in Peterhead, Aberdeenshire.

 History

 The railway station was opened on 3 July 1862 by the Formartine and Buchan Railway.
 To the north was the goods yard, further north was a locomotive shed and to the west was the signal box, which opened in 1883 and was replaced in 1890.
-It was closed to passengers on 3 May 1965 and to freight on 7 September 1970.
+It was closed to passengers on 3 May 1965 and to freight in 1970.
 The signal box closed in 1966 and was replaced by a ground frame.
 The track was subsequently removed.
 The site is now a school.